iserdardursun/EV-Charging-Stations-in-Turkey/README.md

 EV Charging Stations Data in Turkey

 JSON Data of Electric Vecicles Charging Stations in Turkey.
 The map scanned using Tomtom api and aggregated the data.

+Content:
+- JSON Data of Stations
+- GEOJSON Data of Stations